Nutrient density

 • Not all high-density foods are easily accessible or convenient to consume.

-Why it's important for athletes
+Why is nutrient density important for athletes?

 For example, the International Society of Sports Nutrition (ISSN) recommends a protein intake of 1.6-2.2 g/kg of body weight for athletes, and this protein should be high-quality and come from nutrient-dense sources such as lean meat, fish, eggs, and dairy products.
 Adequate intake of minerals like iron (men: 8 mg/day; women: 18 mg/day), vital for oxygen transport, and calcium (1000-1300 mg/day), critical for bone health, is more easily achieved through nutrient-dense options like leafy greens, legumes, and fortified foods.
-Choosing nutrient-dense foods allows athletes to optimize recovery, improve endurance and strength, and reduce the risk of deficiencies that could compromise their performance and overall health.
+Choosing high-nutrient-density foods allows athletes to optimize recovery, improve endurance and strength, and reduce the risk of deficiencies that could compromise their performance and overall health.

-For actively training individuals, at least 80% of the daily caloric intake should come from nutrient-dense sources to ensure adequate micronutrients for recovery and optimal function. — Petar Mitkov
+For actively training individuals, at least 80% of daily caloric intake should come from nutrient-dense sources to ensure adequate micronutrients for recovery and proper function. β€” Petar Mitkov

-🎯 Remember: Prioritizing high-nutrient-density foods is fundamental for athletes, ensuring maximum nutrient intake per calorie and supporting health and peak athletic performance.
+Remember: Prioritizing high-nutrient-density foods is fundamental for athletes, ensuring maximum nutrient intake per calorie and supporting health and peak athletic performance.

-🔬 Expert note from Sport Zona
+Expert note from Sport Zona

 From experience, I know that the effect of eating with high nutrient density is palpable.
 Athletes who focus on quality food sources show better recovery and overall performance in training.
 This is key to achieving long-term results.